ApolloAuto/apollo/modules/localization/ndt/README.md

 # NDT-based Lidar Localization

 ## Introduction
-  NDT-based lidar localization provide a straightforward, flexible method which combile inspva information and lidar pointcloud to achieve high localization accuracy.
+  NDT-based lidar localization provide a straightforward, flexible method which combine inspva information and lidar pointcloud to achieve high localization accuracy.

   Currently this localization method only works for x86_64 platform